- Frustrated with your SEO results? Learn how to improve SEO so that your brand achieves greater visibility, traffic, leads, and overall performance.

 5. Optimize content for search intent

-A reliable formula for how to improve SEO for greater digital marketing ROI is to align your content with search intent.
+A reliable way to improve SEO for greater digital marketing ROI is to align your content with search intent.

-If someone is searching for a type of product, that’s different from searching for “best [product]”, in which it’s clear they’d like a third-party assessment of the best in the market.
-If they search for [product] reviews, they clearly want a list of multiple reviews about the product.
-If they search for “[product] near me”, they are not interested in options that are not within a distance easily traveled.
-If they search for “what is [product]”, they are seeking a definition.
+When someone searches for “best [product],” they most likely want a third-party assessment of the best options.
+However, if they search for [product] reviews, they clearly want a list of opinions about a specific product.
+If they search for “[product] near me”, they probably want to visit a store to purchase or pick up the item.
+Finally, if they search for “what is [product]”, they want a definition, or more information about the category.

 All of these searches could be for the same product, but with extremely different intent.
 The best experience they can have is if the search results align perfectly with what they had in mind.